 This annual report consists of a series of financial statements.
 The Statements of Net Position and Governmental Funds Balance Sheet and the Statement of Revenues, Expenses and Changes in Governmental Fund Balances and Net Position provide information about the activities of the District as a whole and present a long term view of the District's finances.
 For governmental activities, these statements tell how district services were financed in the short term as well as what remains for future spending.
-Fund financial statements also report the District's operations in more detail than the government-wide statements by providing information about the District's most significant funds.
+Fund financial statements also report the District's most significant funds.
 The remaining statements provide financial information about activities for which the District acts solely as a Board for the benefit of those outside of the government.